theksmith/Steering-Wheel-Interface/readme.md

 will fail silently on non-rooted devices.

-Tested and confirmed working on a Motorola XOOM 4G running the CyanogenMod 10 ROM.
+Tested and confirmed working on a Motorola XOOM 4G running the CyanogenMod 10 ROM with a 2003 Jeep Grand Cherokee.

-### Using with other vehicles:
+### Using with other vehicle makes:

 (documentation pending)